bbauska/trump-2025-lies/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Donald Trump Lest We Forget</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Lest We Forget the Horrors: An Unending Catalog of Trump’s Cruelties, Collusions, Corruptions, and Crimes
+<h4>Lest We Forget the Horrors: An Unending Catalog of Trump’s Cruelties, Collusions,
+Corruptions, and Crimes</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-May 2025: Atrocities 207-272
+<h5>May 2025: Atrocities 207-272</h5>
-by Emily Greenberg and Cliff Mayotte
+<h6>by Emily Greenberg and Cliff Mayotte</h6>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Early in President Trump’s first term, McSweeney’s editors began to catalog the head- spinning number of misdeeds coming from his administration.
+<p>Early in President Trump’s first term, McSweeney’s editors began to catalog the head-
+spinning number of misdeeds coming from his administration.
 We called this list a collection of Trump’s cruelties, collusions, corruptions, and crimes, and it felt urgent to track them, to ensure these horrors—happening almost daily—would not be forgotten.
 Now that Trump has returned to office, amid civil rights, humanitarian, economic, and constitutional crises, we felt it critical to make an inventory of this new round of horrors.
-This list will be updated monthly between now and the end of Donald Trump’s second term.
+This list will be updated monthly between now and the end of Donald Trump’s second term.</p>

 - - -